MyHush/integration/README.md

 3.5.0 is our latest mandatory release, [3.5.1](https://github.com/MyHush/hush3/releases/tag/v3.5.1) is an optional update that has some new features.

+# Terminology

+We have a document that explains a lot of terminology [here](http://github.com/myhush/terminology)

-## Config changes for exchanges and pools
+# Config changes for exchanges and pools

 The default location on Linux for the HUSH config file is `~/.komodo/HUSH3/HUSH3.conf` .
 This file will have a username and password for RPC access, so don't show the contents to untrusted people.